Sugar Bowl, California

-We started skiing Sugar Bowl when the kids were learning to ski in 2001 and skied there off and on for the next 2 seasons.
+We started skiing Sugar Bowl when the kids were learning to ski in 2001.
+We then skied there off and on for the next 2 seasons.
 During the 2007/2008 season I (Ron) had a season pass to the resort and enjoyed a bunch of great powder days.
+This review is based on many visits over multiple seasons on everything from early season thin, mid-season average, spring, and many days of deep cold powder.

 Stats and Rating